See the fax tampon and the almost identical tampon Nunap sold probably about the same time, both probably made of Cellucotton, the component of Kotex.

 Cutting to the chase: Another reason I started the museum

-I was desperately trying to escape a family where I felt trapped by a brother dying with muscular dystrophy, and by his beleaguered caretakers, our parents (photos below).
+I was desperately trying to escape a family where I felt trapped by a brother dying from muscular dystrophy, and by his beleaguered caretakers, our parents (photos below).
 An ironically titled book brilliantly describes this situation: Dr. Jeanne Safer's The Normal One: Life with a Difficult or Damaged Sibling.
 The Normal One was not-so-normal me.
 As she writes, Dr. Safer was also - is? - not so normal.

 In the San Francisco hospital I tried to catch up with school by getting geometry and English books out of the hospital's library.
 I asked my psychiatrist for help with geometry problems.
 He would stare at the page, puff on his pipe and ask the psychiatric social worker.
 Both looked baffled by theorems and triangles.

 The social worker, an Army lieutenant colonel, once called me into his office and asked, "Do you masturbate?"
-"No," I said, even though I wasn't sure what he meant.
+"No," I said, even though I wasn't sure what that meant.
 He said, "Ninety-nine out of a hundred boys say they masturbate and the other one's a liar!"
 He later asked the same question and got mad when I gave him the same answer.

 Above: Eight months after I got out of the hospital and back into school someone, maybe my father, took this picture in our house at Ft.
 Belvoir, Virginia.
 Jim, my brother with muscular dystrophy, sits at left.
 He had trouble walking because of the disease.
 Then you see my older brother, George, Jr.; me; and our mother.
 My father had a weakness for Currier & Ives prints, on the wall.
 I have no idea what the Life-Like Landscape Mat was, or why I was squinting (maybe I was anticipating the camera flash).
 Mom's head was not really that big; she was just 4'11" tall.
-And the photographer might have had one too many, listing to one side.
+And the photographer - Pop? - might have had one too many, listing to one side.

-© 2007 Harry Finley.
+© 2015 Harry Finley.
 It is illegal to reproduce or distribute

 work on this Web site in any manner or medium without